double16/linux-dev-workstation/VAGRANTUP.md

         user_email: droppy@dogpound.nil
         # Set the number of monitors, defaults to let the provider determine it
         monitors: 1
+        # Configure display resolution on startup, useful for providers that do not automatically resize
+        resolution: 1440x1024
         # Optional Timezone, pulled from host machine if not specified
         timezone: America/Chicago
         # Solarized theme selection: 'light', 'dark', 'none' or not specified.
 Not specifying will